Alexis-Marquez/Alexis-Marquez.github.io/README.md

 # My Personal Portfolio

 Welcome to my personal portfolio!
 This website showcases my projects, skills, and professional journey.
-It was built using [Svelte](https://svelte.dev), a modern JavaScript framework, and is hosted on [GitHub Pages](https://pages.github.com/).
+It was built using [Svelte](https://svelte.dev) and is hosted on [GitHub Pages](https://pages.github.com/).

 ## Features
 - **Responsive Design**: Optimized for all devices (mobile, tablet, desktop).